What's on this page:

 e.g. loss adjusters, claims handlers, assistance providers, third-party case managers handling your care or treatment pathway, experts and, in limited circumstances, private investigators;

-- legal advisers, accountants, auditors and professional service firms who act on our or your behalf, or who represent a third-party claimant;
+- Legal advisers, accountants, financial institutions, auditors and professional service firms who act on our or your behalf, or who represent a third-party claimant;

 updating contact details for individuals who have moved and payment card providers who provide us with updated payment card details;